This Ultra-Quiet Window Air Conditioner Has the Most Genius Design I've Ever Seen

 - Documentation and installation process absolutely needs to improve in the next version.

-- App isn’t half bad if you’re into that IFTTT stuff—works with Alexa and Google Home.
+- App isn’t half bad if you’re into that Internet of Things stuff—works with Alexa and Google Home.
 HomeKit support would be ideal.

 - Makes me upset at other air conditioners.